2Abendsegler/GClh/docu/faq.md

 <a id="1-en"></a>
 ## 1. What can I do if the Warning is displayed "GClh is running more than once"?
 *GC little helper II* is only working correctly, if it's just running once at a time.
-Because of that, the script itself checks if it's the only GClh running.<br>
+Because of that, the script itself checks if it's the only GClh running.
 If this warning is displayed, it is true.
 So you can check some points:<br>
 <ol>
 	<li>
 		Please check if you have more than one script manger (i.e. Tampermonkey and Violentmonkey) installed.
 The GClh may be installed in more than one script manager.
 If so, uninstall all but one instance of the GClh and the problem should be resolved.<br>